Downscaling climate projections to 1 km with single-image super resolution: Introduction

 \section{Introduction}

-Climate projections (i.e.~simulations of climate typically until 2100) with high spatial resolution are necessary for local decision-making, such as urban planning, agriculture, or forest management.
-However, only climate projections with low spatial resolution are usually available, which are often insufficient.
-For example, climate projections from the European Coordinated Regional Downscaling Experiment (EURO-CORDEX) have a resolution of 50 or 12.5\,km \citep{jacob2014}.
+Climate projections (i.e.~simulations of climate typically until 2100) with high spatial resolution are necessary for local decision-making, such as urban planning (e.g.~assessment of urban heat islands or flood risks) or forest management (e.g.~evaluation of suitable tree species for a~specific location).
+However, only climate projections with low spatial resolutions are usually available, which are often insufficient.
+For example, climate projections from the European Coordinated Regional Downscaling Experiment (EURO-CORDEX) have a~resolution of 50 or 12.5\,km \citep{jacob2014}.
 This resolution is obviously insufficient to resolve urban structures etc. Therefore, our goal is to increase the spatial resolution of the climate projections to 1\,km and higher.

 The task of increasing the spatial resolution of climate data is called downscaling.
 There are two types of downscaling: dynamical and statistical (also known as empirical).
 Dynamical downscaling relies on physics-based climate models to model climate processes in high resolution, producing physically consistent climate data, but it is computationally demanding.
-Statistical downscaling establishes statistical relationships between low-resolution and high-resolution climate data.
+Statistical downscaling establishes statistical relationships between low- and high-resolution climate data.
 This type of downscaling incorporates machine learning models.
-Training of machine learning models is computationally demanding, but inference is fast.
-This is not the only reason machine learning models are considered for statistical downscaling of climate data \citep{rampal2024}.
+Training machine learning models is computationally demanding, but inference is fast.
+This is not the only reason machine-learning models are considered for statistical downscaling of climate data \citep[see][]{rampal2024}.

 There have been many attempts to downscale climate reanalysis or observations using machine learning models \citep[e.g.][]{vandal2017, price2022, oyama2023, yang2023, perez2024, sinha2025, ren2025}.
 The models include variants of the super-resolution convolutional neural network (SRCNN) \citep{dong2016}, enhanced deep super-resolution network (EDSR) \citep{lim2017}, generative adversarial net (GAN) \citep{goodfellow2014}, Fourier neural operator (FNO) \citep{li2021}, and Transformer-based image-restoration model SwinIR \citep{liang2021}, based on the Shifted windows (Swin) Transformer \citep{liu2021}.